Skip to main content

 • Onboard a feature branch for the application.

-• Configure GitOps approach for the environment by adding a values.yaml file with application parameters within it.
+• Configure the GitOps approach for the Environment by adding a values.yaml file with application parameters within it.

 Scenario